Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Robert J. Willett - Cognex Corp.

 Right.
 So, we work with pretty much all the kind of large consumer electronics companies in the world.
-So, we have pretty good view about kind of what's coming down to pike two years out, one year.
-But it does change and there are different technologies that are ready for prime time and those that are not.
+So, we have pretty good view about kind of what's coming down the pike two years out, one year.
+But it does change, and there are different technologies that are ready for prime time and those that are not.
 And that can be changing, right, the way as we get into implementation.
 And kind of referring slightly back to your last question, we do have some other pretty, very substantial customers both in electronics and logistics, so I wouldn't want you to take my answer to mean that we're a one-trick pony.
 We're nothing like that at all.
 But then, what I would say also is that we tend to be discussing kind of deployments in electronics about 9 to 12 months out.
 So we start to get visibility of what's on deck for next year and to be zeroing in on that which is kind of nicely fitting with our budgeting process as we go into that.
 So, that's kind of the visibility we get which is a lot shorter than we see in other industries that are perhaps slower moving like automotive.

 James Ricchiuti - Needham & Company, LLC